mmatschiner/CladeAge-Tutorial/README.md

 tail -n 35 Near_et_al.nex | sed 's/paup/assumptions/g' >> Near_et_al_red.nex
 ```

-If you should not be able to execute these commands on the command-line, you could instead download the reduced alignment file `Near_et_al_red.nex` using the link in the left-hand column under "Data".
+If you should not be able to execute these commands on the command line, you could instead download the reduced alignment file `Near_et_al_red.nex` using the link in the left-hand column under "Data".

 ### Installing the CladeAge package

-To specify fossil constraints as calibrations points in BEAUti according to the CladeAge model of Matschiner et al. {% cite Matschiner2017 -A --file CladeAge-Tutorial/master-refs.bib %}, we'll first have to install the CladeAge add-on package for BEAST2.
+To use fossil constraints as calibrations points according to the CladeAge model, we'll first have to install the CladeAge add-on package for BEAST2.
 To do so, open BEAUti, and click on "Manage Packages" in the "File" menu.
 This will open a window for the BEAST2 Package Manager.
 In this window, select "CA" and click "Intstall/Upgrade" as shown in the screenshot below.

 <figure>
 	<a id="fig:beauti1"></a>